onehouseinc/LakeView/README.md

 # Deployment Models

+LakeView analyzes the following metadata for your Apache Hudi tables to generate metrics, dashboards, and alerts:
+- The instant files in the active and archived timeline of the tables
+- The last modification timestamp of the instant files (this is used to incrementally process changes)

 LakeView supports three deployment models:
 - **Pull Model (Recommended):** Grant LakeView access to your Hudi metadata files with an IAM role template.
 LakeView will continuously pull the latest metadata.
 - **Push Model:** Install and run the metadata extractor software within your cloud environment to push metadata to LakeView.
 - **LakeView SyncTool:** Install and run a LakeView SyncTool JAR in your existing Hudi jobs to push metadata to LakeView.
 This functions similarly to Hudi's catalog integrations, such as the [DataHub SyncTool](https://hudi.apache.org/docs/syncing_datahub/).

-LakeView analyzes the following metadata:
-- The instant files in the active and archived timeline of the tables
-- The last modification timestamp of the instant files (this is used to incrementally process changes)

 **In all deployment models, LakeView analyzes only your Hudi metadata files.
 Base data files containing records are never accessed and never leave your private cloud.**